arijoon/vendaire-discord-bot/README.md

 - Additionally all settings in that file can be fed in using env variables with `DiscordBot` prefix, please check [docker-compose.yml](docker-compose.yml) for reference
 - View audio, content and images config files in the `src` directory.
 They hold paths for the files to be run
 - Make sure you have populated image folder with the images you wish the command to post
+- edit `gallery-dl.conf.example` with relevant information and remove the `.example` extension

 ## Docker run